numind-tech/javafx-21-stage-size/README.md

 To run the program, run: `mvn javafx:run`

-behavior: the opoup opening when clicking on the button has a size of 40x40 when it has za size of 800x800 with javafx 20.x
+behavior: the popup opening when clicking on the button has a size of 40x40 with javafx 21 when it has a size of 800x800 with javafx 20.x

 was tested with the following version of gtk: